srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. On the **Terminal** menu, click **New Terminal**.

-1. At the Terminal command prompt, to create a directory called "cheesecavedevice" and change the current directory to that directory, enter the following commands:
+1. At the Terminal command prompt, to create a directory called "CheeseCaveDevice" and change the current directory to that directory, enter the following commands:

     ```bash
-    mkdir cheesecavedevice
+    mkdir CheeseCaveDevice
-    cd cheesecavedevice
+    cd CheeseCaveDevice
     ```

 1. To create a new .NET console application, enter the following command: